-The tables below reflect the amount of compensation to each of the executive officers named in the Summary Compensation Table, other than Mr. Dellinger, in the event of termination of such executive's employment under certain circumstances.
-The amounts shown assume that such termination was effective as of December 31, 2011, and thus includes amounts earned through such time and are estimates of the amounts that would be paid out to the executives upon their termination.
+The tables below reflect the amount of compensation to each of the executive officers named in the Summary Compensation Table, other than Mr. De Leener, in the event of termination of such executive's employment under certain circumstances.
+The amounts shown assume that such termination was effective as of December 31, 2012, and thus includes amounts earned through such time and are estimates of the amounts that would be paid out to the executives upon their termination.
 The actual amounts to be paid out can only be determined at the time of such executive's separation from PPG.
-Mr. Dellinger is not included in these tables because his employment by PPG ended on June 30, 2011.
-The financial terms of Mr. Dellinger's Separation Agreement are described under "Compensatory Arrangements with Certain Executive Officers-Robert J. Dellinger" on page 53.
+Mr. De Leener is not included in these tables because his employment by PPG ended on October 31, 2012.
+The financial terms of Mr. De Leener's Separation Agreement are described under "Compensatory Arrangements with Certain Executive Officers - Pierre-Marie De Leener" on pages 57 through 58.

-For purposes of calculating the estimated potential payments to our U.S.-based officers under the Non-Qualified Pension Plan, as reflected in the tables below, we have used the same actuarial factors and assumptions used for financial statement reporting purposes and set forth under Note 14 to our Financial Statements for the year ended December 31, 2011, which is located on pages 52 through 57 of our Annual Report on Form 10-K. However, the lump-sum payment amounts reflected in the tables below for the Non-Qualified Pension Plan are calculated in accordance with the relevant provisions of the Non-Qualified Pension Plan using the Pension Benefit Guaranty Corporation discount rate of 1.25% as in effect on December 31, 2011, rather than the 4.50% discount rate used for financial statement reporting purposes.
+For purposes of calculating the estimated potential payments to our U.S.-based officers under the Non-Qualified Pension Plan, as reflected in the tables below, we have used the same actuarial factors and assumptions used for financial statement reporting purposes and set forth under Note 14 to our Financial Statements for the year ended December 31, 2012, which is located on pages 51 through 57 of our Annual Report on Form 10-K. However, the amounts reflected in the tables below for the Non-Qualified Pension Plan are calculated in accordance with the relevant provisions of the Non-Qualified Pension Plan using the 4.05% discount rate used for financial statement reporting purposes.